AllStarCodeOrg/Readathon_2019/README.md

 - ~~ensure lowercase name and email~~
 - ~~rubric nav should move with scrolling~~
 - ~~clicking rubric nav bar removes main nav~~
+- ~~For readers without monthly permission, tell them what month they have permission for~~
+- ~~Make it clear comments are NOT required~~

 11/15